miguelgrinberg/react-flask-app/inbox/email_J_3.md

 ## Tips

-On MovieCard.jsx, can you find the code responsible for displaying the movie title and description and see how you could reduce the text size?
+On [MovieCard](../src/components/MovieCard.jsx), can you find the code responsible for displaying the movie title and description and see how you could reduce the text size?